The UCT for $C^*$-algebras with finite complexity: Introduction

 \section{Introduction}

-Our aim in this paper is to give new techniques to establish the Universal Coefficient Theorem in $C^*$-algebra $K$-theory, and new necessary and sufficient conditions for the Universal Coefficient Theorem to hold for all nuclear $C^*$-algebras.
-Unless otherwise stated, anything in this introduction called $A$ or $B$ is a separable $C^*$-algebra.
+Our aim in this paper is to present some new techniques to establish the Universal Coefficient Theorem in $C^*$-algebra $K$-theory, and some new necessary and sufficient conditions for the Universal Coefficient Theorem to hold for all nuclear $C^*$-algebras.